danielamariei/points-distance/README.md

 # Running the application

 ### Params
 - `points.path` The set of points.
 Initialize with the path to the file that contains the points.
 Escape the path if required.
+Include the path in `""` if it contains spaces.
 - `reference.point.x`: the x coordinate for the reference point
 - `reference.point.y`: the y coordinate for the reference point
 - `max.points`: the number of points to determine that are closest or farthest from the reference point